 The pyramids themselves are impressively fashioned.
 Although each differs in size, their tips are almost precisely aligned.
 They also each have a mortuary, a valley temple, and a causeway that connects them.
 They all have their own smaller pyramids known as satellites or queen’s pyramids.

-The Sphinx is a 241-foot monument carved out of limestone and bedrock.
+Another wonder of ancient Egypt is the Sphinx is a 241-foot monument carved out of limestone and bedrock.
 It is located in the valley temple of Khafre’s pyramid at the Giza plateau.
 An uncompleted temple dedicated to the monument stands nearby.